OPVMC: The Practice Partners' Message to You

 From an early age, he was always eager to help his mother when she cared for the family's animals.
 As he matured, he remained very interested in animal health and welfare so the field of veterinary medicine seemed like a good fit for a career.
-While no one experience was the major influence on his decision to become a veterinarian, his volunteer experiences shaped his future, as well as an internship at a large referral and emergency hospital in New York City.
+While no one experience was the major influence on his decision to become a veterinarian (it’s just something he always wanted to do), his volunteer experiences shaped his future, as well as an internship at a large referral and emergency hospital in New York City.
 Dr. Rickwald also credits many amazing and knowledgeable teachers that he had along the way for bringing him to where he is now.

 Susan Springer, DVM

 Susan Springer, DVM, is a native western New Yorker growing up and still residing in Tonawanda, New York.
-She kept the local connection and graduated from Kenmore East High School.
-Dr. Springer completed her undergraduate work with a bachelor of science degree in biology from Rochester Institute of Technology in Rochester, New York, and completed some post-graduate work at the University of Buffalo.
+Dr. Springer graduated from Kenmore East High School and then completed her undergraduate work with a bachelor of science degree in biology from Rochester Institute of Technology in Rochester, New York, and completed some post-graduate work at the University of Buffalo.
 She earned a master's degree in anatomy from Michigan State University (MSU) and her doctorate from Michigan State University College of Veterinary Medicine.
 Dr. Springer completed an internship and gained experience in the field of small animal medicine and surgery at the Michigan Veterinary Specialists in Detroit, Michigan.